kiwicom/mobile/docs/common/create_new_rn_feature.md

 );
 ```

-_For more details check [React Navigation documentation]('https://reactnavigation.org/docs/en/stack-navigator.html')_
+_For more details check:_ [React Navigation documentation]('https://reactnavigation.org/docs/en/stack-navigator.html').

 ## scenes

 ### CustomScreen

-Screen which is on the top of the navigation stack.
-Within you can define your component, where the only thing that's required is a `render` function which returns some JSX to render.
+This is the screen which is on the top of the navigation stack.
+Within you can define your component, where the only thing that's required is a `render` function.

 The example screen can look like: